The North American Premiere of JULIE: After Strindberg, by Polly Stenham

 We are working to uphold the importance of bringing new and dynamic voices to the stage.
 Alexandra Wood’s play examines the individuals touched by tragedies in a stripped down and empathetic way.
 It is exciting to us to be able to expose Vancouver, and greater Canadian audiences, to this exploration of identity in a dangerous world, and the consequences of our actions and words.
 This is a poignant play about family and the guilt that clings to it, who’s unusual approach to broaching those subjects, we hope will be moving and entertaining.

-We are excited to debut the Irish premiere of this critically acclaimed play on at Smock Alley Theatre in Dublin!
+We were honored to debut the Irish premiere of this critically acclaimed play on at Smock Alley Theatre in Dublin!

 Who are we when all the cards are on the table?
 When excuses and distractions lose their power, what will we have to show?
 Are we pretty enough?
 Greg’s ex, Steph reminds him that words matter.
 His married friends Kent and Carly, expecting an unexpected baby, remind him of the feelings at stake.
 They walk individually togther through life, not listening to each other.
 Are they living up to their own expectations?
 Or just the discontent of beauty?
 “Because we all have a different perception about what real beauty is.
 Isn’t that funny?”

 We firmly believe in the importance of bringing new and dynamic voices to the stage.
-LaBute’s work is close to our hearts.
-His pieces hold up a mirror to society in a way that is relatable and encourages examination.
 It is exciting to us to be able to expose Dublin and greater Irish audiences to the energy and topical messages of beauty and self-worth in this story of human struggle and growth.
 We also hope to make you laugh!